birdbrainswagtrain/dredark/.github/ISSUE_TEMPLATE/bug_report.md

 ### Description

 *Please describe the bug in as much detail as you can.
 What happens, and how does that differ from what you expect to happen?
 Include the steps that someone could take to reproduce the bug.
 Including pictures can be helpful, but don't just post a picture with no context.*

 ### Other Information

-*Answering these questions is not required, but can be very helpful.*

-- If the bug seems to be an issue with client, what web browser are you using?
+- What web browser are you using?

-- If the bug seems to be an issue with a specific server, what server did it occur in and when did it occur?
+- What server did the bug occur in and when did it occur?

-- If the bug seems to be an issue with a ship, what is the ship called and what is its hex code?
+- What ship did the bug occur on and what is it's {hex code}?